Mindy Robinson

 Melinda Lynn Robinson (born February 14, 1980) is a reality TV show personality.
 Robinson is known for appearing as herself on network shows Take Me Out, King of the Nerds, Millionaire Matchmaker, and appears in the music video "Sexy and I Know It".
 She has also appeared in the films Abstraction, Pain & Gain, Casting Couch, Mantervention, V/H/S/2, and the comedy The Bet.

-She often works with her long–term boyfriend, former UFC heavyweight champion and actor Randy Couture.
+She often collaborated with her former boyfriend, former UFC heavyweight champion and actor Randy Couture.
+The two dated for 11 years before Robinson announced their separation in a Facebook post on February 12, 2025.

 Robinson ran in the Republican primary for Nevada's 3rd congressional district in the 2020 election, finishing third.
-Robinson has promoted various theories on her Twitter account, including QAnon, the Clinton body count conspiracy theory, and a conspiracy regarding Stoneman Douglas High School shooting survivor and gun control activist David Hogg.
+She ran as a Libertarian candidate for the Nevada Assembly's 35th district in the 2022 state election, again finishing third.

+Robinson is a Far-Right activist and QAnon supporter who has pushed false claims of election fraud in the 2020 United States presidential election and the 2022 Nevada gubernatorial election, claiming that "boxes of Biden votes fell from the sky".
+She was present at the Capitol during the January 6 United States Capitol attack in 2021.
+Robinson has also promoted conspiracy theories about COVID-19 vaccines, school shootings, and the moon landing.